cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

-* a data item that is incorrectly formatted for the type given to it, such as invalid UTF-8 or data that cannot be interpreted with the specific tag that it has been tagged with
+* a data item that is incorrectly formatted for the type given to it, such as invalid UTF-8 or data that cannot be interpreted with the specific tag number that it has been tagged with

-A decoder in strict mode can do one of two things when it encounters a tag or simple value that it does not recognize:
+A decoder in strict mode can do one of two things when it encounters a tag number or simple value that it does not recognize:

 * It can report an error (and not return data).

-* It can emit the unknown item (type, value, and, for tags, the decoded tagged data item) to the application calling the decoder with an indication that the decoder did not recognize that tag or simple value.
+* It can emit the unknown item (type, value, and, for tags, the decoded tagged data item) to the application calling the decoder with an indication that the decoder did not recognize that tag number or simple value.

 The latter approach, which is also appropriate for non-strict